Purchase Receipts are made when you accept Items from your Supplier usually against a Purchase Order.

 made for each Rejection.
 The “Pending Quantity” is updated in the Purchase

-Q2 Adding value to your Items post Purchase Receipt:
+Changing the value of Items post Purchase Receipt:

-Some times, certain expenses that add value to your purchased Items are known
+Sometimes, certain expenses that add to the total of your purchased Items are known

 only after a while.
 Common example is, if you are importing the Items, you